The technology dilemma in change communications

 We're spending more time on screens both at work and outside of work.
 But so far, most of these interactions have been one-way.

 Digital two-way communications are prevalent too.
-Collaborative tools are amazing at getting the task done quickly.
-But while we're able to drop notes on a slide or in a cell, and have someone know exactly what we're referring to really easily, we're not actually talking to them.
-Conversations on collaborative tools can rapidly become frustrating if someone slightly misses your point, or doesn't come back with what you need and appears to be stalling or holding out on information.
+Collaborative tools are amazing at getting tasks done quickly.
+But while we can drop notes on a slide or in a cell, and have someone know exactly what we're referring to easily, we're not actually talking to them.
+Conversations on collaborative tools can rapidly become frustrating if someone slightly misses your point or seems to be stalling or holding out on information.

 The online video conference has been revolutionary.
 While rising in use and creating true connectivity between sites, the video conference as an enabler of working at a distance truly came into its full power during the Covid-19 Pandemic.